BenPruden97/multiple-maths/README.md

 There are a few features that the developer would like to implement in the near future:

+### Feature Number 1

-### The first is a new set of options which will allow the user to choose the difficulty of the questions that they would need to answer.
+Would be a new set of options which will allow the user to choose the difficulty of the questions that they would need to answer.

 The three options would be: